- Starter

 In order to upgrade service to the latest version:

-- Navigate to the directory with Etlworks Windows installer, for example
+- Navigate to the directory with Etlworks Windows installer, for examplec:\etlworks.
+Note: The directory must contain a valid license file.

-After installation is over it takes up to a few minutes for Etlworks service to restart.
+Note: After installation is over it takes up to a few minutes for Etlworks service to restart.

-Troubleshoot upgrade
+Troubleshoot Windows upgrade

 If, after installing the upgrade, the service is not coming online: